-BUFFALO, N.Y. — A new mural honoring John Brent will be going up at The Buffalo Zoo.
+BUFFALO, N.Y. — A new mural honoring John Brent is now up at The Buffalo Zoo.

 As part of its Public Art Initiative, the Albright-Knox Art Gallery enlisted James Cooper III to install the mural at Park Road at the northeast corner of the zoo, near Parkside Avenue and Amherst Street.